Elorucov/MatrixBugtracker/README.md

 It is possible to leave __comments__ on reports and attach __files__ to reports and comments.
 Testers can mark other reports as "reproduced".

-There is a notification system.
+There is a notifications system.
 Sending notifications by e-mail to users has been implemented.

 ## Prerequisites